enermaps/enermaps/doc/README.md

 - `GITHUB_CLIENT_ID`: OAuth provider app client ID for GitHub
 - `GITHUB_CLIENT_SECRET`: OAuth provider app client secret for GitHub
-- `AUTH_USERS`: list of user emails separated by a coma (eg. email1,email2,email3).
-The specified email addresses need to be identical to the one that is used for logging in to GitHub.
 - `GITHUB_WIKI_REMOTE_URL`: The URL to the repository where the wiki data resides
 - `GITHUB_WIKI_REMOTE_BRANCH`: The branch of the repository under `GITHUB_WIKI_REMOTE_URL` to be used